In the Twenty-First Century, is there a role for Heroes in History?

 Such a minimization of Davy Crockett fifty years ago would have been unthinkable, either in an academic or public sphere.
 In the mid-twentieth century, the Tennessee congressman and famous Indian fighter was still revered as an American hero.
 Admiration for Crockett spanned demographics, including America’s baby boomer youth.
 Disney ran a five-part television mini-series starring Fess Parker from 1954-1955 with resounding popularity.
 In 1955, Disney productions cobbled together elements of the mini-series to create the feature film Davy Crockett: King of the Wild Frontier, which followed the adventurer from his early days as a bear hunter and army scout through his congressional bid and final battles in Texas.
 By 1960, a youth fad for coonskin caps had taken off across the country.
 Disney now estimates that the Davy Crockett craze brought in a total of $300 million in merchandise over the course of the decade.
 For adults too, Crockett fit into the 1950s narrative of American exceptionalism and triumph—what historians now call postwar consensus history.
 Having won World War II only to become locked into an ideological Cold War with the Soviet Union, Americans looked to figures like Davy Crockett as symbols of American strength, freedom, and valor.

-Through incisive scholarship and careful research, revisionist historians helped debunk the myths of not just Crockett, but also figures like Daniel Boone, Thomas Jefferson, Robert Rogers, and George Washington, complicating our understanding of America’s past and highlighting the important questions of race, slavery, Indian dispossession, class disparity, and women’s history.
+Through incisive scholarship and careful research, revisionist historians helped debunk the myths of not just Crockett, but also figures like Daniel Boone, Thomas Jefferson, Robert Rogers, and George Washington, complicating our understanding of America’s past and highlighting the important questions of race, slavery, Indian dispossession, class disparity, and gender history.
 Historians came to interpret many of these formerly “heroic figures” as “instruments of nationalist and imperialist ideologies.”
 But for all this good work contextualizing, have we lost the compelling personalities like Davy Crockett in the process?
 As Max Jones puts it, “heroes, then, might seem an unpromising subject for scholarship at the beginning of the twenty-first century.”
-The nameless quote in the book I read seems to suggest we have.
+The nameless quote in the book I read seems to suggest we have chosen to abandon figures like Crockett into obscurity.

 A dismantling of America’s heroes, whether as collateral damage or intentional iconoclasm, has permeated not just revisionist academic circles but our wider culture as well.
 Today, many would dismiss Davy Crockett, and for that matter all of American history as “a bunch of racist old white guys.”
 One historian, lamenting the general apathy for learning about prominent American figures notes, “When the heroes of the past are discussed in public today, they are as likely to be objects of derision as veneration.”
 While there may be no need to venerate such storied figures as Crockett, there may still be some benefit to acknowledging his prominent and important role as a figure in American history.